Last updated on Aug-14: updated to reflect changes from v42.0 (Aug-08 2017), Deck Build #1 was updated for the New Dawn

 Wukong extends his staff and deals Ability Damage.

-Offensive Stance: Staff pushes clones and enemy heroes 900 units.
+Offensive Stance: Staff pushes clones and enemy heroes.

 Evasive Stance: Instead of dealing damage, Wukong extends his staff into the ground for a directional leap that launches himself into the air.